Eric Bass: Shinedown

 Bass soon became a prominent member in Shinedown, and wrote many of their songs, starting in Amaryllis.
 After producing a few singles for the band, such as "Diamond Eyes" and "Cut the Cord", in 2018 he produced Shinedown's sixth album, Attention Attention, and in 2022 he produced their seventh album, Planet Zero in his new studio, "Big Animal Studio".

+4 years after the 7th Shinedown record, Planet Zero, Shinedown’s new 8th studio record Eight, was also produced by Bass.

+On 10th July 2026, Bass announced that he would be taking a hiatus from touring to focus on his mental health.

 Solo career

 In November 2024 Bass announced a solo project.
-The first single, "Mind Control", was released on November 13, 2024 as the first single from his solo album titled I Had a Name set for release on February 28, 2025.
+The first single, "Mind Control", was released on November 13, 2024, as the first single from his solo album titled I Had a Name set for release on February 28, 2025.
 On December 13, 2024, he released "Azalia", the second single from the album.

 Influences

 Bass never learned to play a guitar (or a bass guitar), and is self taught.

 He was influenced by bass players Robert DeLeo (Stone Temple Pilots), Chris Wolstenholme (Muse), Tim Commerford (Rage Against the Machine), and producers Rich Costey, Brendan O'Brien, Howard Benson, Andy Wallace, Chris Lord-Alge.